1966 Toro earthquake: Damage

 Extensive damage was reported in both Uganda and the DRC.
 The earthquake caused 157 deaths: 104 in Uganda, one in Tanzania and 52 in the DRC.
 Buildings collapsed in both Uganda and the DRC.
 In Bundibugyo, the Court Hall was damaged.
 Cracks and fissures were observed on the ground.
 This earthquake could be felt in Uganda, the Democratic Republic of the Congo, Rwanda, Burundi, Tanzania, and Kenya.
 Landslides triggered by the earthquake blocked roads, impeding relief efforts.

-According to press reports, a strong aftershock on May 18, 1966, caused 90 deaths in the DRC.
+According to press reports, a strong aftershock on 18 May 1966, caused 90 deaths in the DRC.
 This aftershock caused damage to buildings in both Uganda and the DRC.

 Earthquake

 The earthquake was associated with 20 km of surface faulting showing a downthrow of about 1.8 m to the southeast, consistent with one of the two possible fault planes from the focal mechanism.

-The earthquake was preceded by numerous foreshocks on March 18 and 19, 1966, and was followed by many aftershocks during the next two months, nine of them with a magnitude of 5.0 or greater.
+The earthquake was preceded by numerous foreshocks on 18 and 19 March 1966, and was followed by many aftershocks during the next two months, nine of them with a magnitude of 5.0 or greater.

 The energy release of the main shock was about 2×10^{17} Nm.
-The energy release associated with aftershocks after April 18 was also significant.
+The energy release associated with aftershocks after 18 April was also significant.
 The sum of energy release of the aftershocks up to 45 days after the main shock was also about 2×10^{17} Nm, i.e. roughly equal to that of the main shock.